Simple subquotients of relation modules

 \columnratio{0.33}

 \begin{paracol}{3}

 \switchcolumn \switchcolumn \end{paracol}

-Thanks to Theorem~\ref{theo:main2}, we can describe basis for the simple subquotients of $V_{G}(T(L))$.
+Thanks to Theorem~\ref{theo:main2}, we can describe a basis for any simple subquotient of $V_{G}(T(L))$:

-In addition, $\mathcal{B}_4$ is the unique simple submodule of $V_G(T(L))$, and by Corollary \ref{cor:geradoigualrelation}, any tableau in $\mathcal{B}_1$ generates the module $V_G(T(L))$. \end{example}
+In addition, $\mathcal{B}_1$ is the unique simple submodule of $V_G(T(L))$, and by Corollary \ref{cor:geradoigualrelation}, any tableau in $\mathcal{B}_4$ generates the module $V_G(T(L))$. \end{example}

 \begin{example} Let us consider $G$ and $T(R)$ from Example~\ref{ex:diamantecomp}.
-Theorem \ref{theo:main2} allow us to describe the subquotients of $V_G(T(R))$ in terms of subgraphs of $G(R)\setminus \overline{G}$.
-Each of the graphs on the table below corresponds with a subquotient of the module $V_G(T(R))$:
+Theorem \ref{theo:main2} allows us to describe the subquotients of $V_G(T(L))$ in terms of $G(Q)$ for all $T(Q)\in\mathcal{B}_G(T(L))$.
+In the table below, we omit rows $1$ and $2$ related to the arrows in the subgraph $\overline{G}$ of each $G(Q)$.
+Each of the following graphs corresponds to a subquotient of the module $V_G(T(R))$:

 \end{example}